Skip to content

 Claude is strongest wherever the raw material already exists and the job is reading, comparing, and restating it.
 A 40-page methods paper, a folder of PDFs, a messy interview transcript — Claude ingests all of it and hands back structure.
 Where it fails is anywhere it has to know something it was never given: exact figures, page-accurate quotes, and above all citations.
 Treat Claude ai for research as a synthesis engine over sources you supply, and it rarely lets you down.
 Treat it as a source of facts, and it will invent them.

-The table below is how we split the work — what to delegate to a Claude research assistant, and what stays your job.
+The table below is how we split the work in Claude for research — what to delegate to a Claude research assistant, and what stays your job.

 Research taskHow Claude helpsWhat you still do